IGore01/TechpointXTern2022WorkAssessment/Data Sets/PLEASE READ - data info.md

 ## Table of Workspaces.csv:

-  The exact same table that was provided consisting of the potential coworking spaces and housing location
+  The exact same table that was provided consisting of the potential coworking spaces and housing location.